ON THIS PAGE

 Pipelines created in Custom SQL mode do not have any primary keys defined by default even though the selected Source columns have these.
 You need to manually define the primary keys to avoid duplicates, even if Auto Mapping is enabled.

 You can either do this by setting the primary keys as part of creating transformations or by creating them in the Destination table manually.
 Read Handling of Updates.

 BinLog: This mode is applicable for MySQL Sources.
 In this mode, data is read using MySQL’s BinLog.
 This mode is useful when you are looking to replicate the complete database, as is, to the Destination.
 This mode is very efficient in replicating but leaves you with less control and manageability over data ingestion.
 Read BinLog Replication and BinLog Alerts.

 Redo log: This mode is applicable for the Oracle Source.
 This involves using Oracle Logminer to incrementally ingest the data from oracle redo logs.
 This is the recommended way to do data replication in Oracle.
 You can read more about Logminer here.
-Read about the instructions to set up the Redo Log here
+Refer to the Oracle Source variants documented in this section for instructions to set up the Redo Log for an Oracle database.